 - A homemaker cannot contribute to the household in the same capacity as before the injury.

-Accident survivors can still claim “loss of future earning capacity” if they go back to work, but are not as alert, productive, or efficient at the job.
+Accident survivors can still claim “loss of future earning capacity” if they return to work but are not as alert, productive, or efficient at the job.
 They can also claim lost earning capacity if they were unemployed at the time of the accident but expected to return to work in the future.
-In some cases, individuals may change careers and make more money, but may still file a valid claim due to losing the ability to choose how to earn a living.
+In some cases, individuals may change careers and make more money but may still file a valid claim due to losing the ability to choose how to earn a living.

 What factors affect how much loss of future wages can be claimed?

-In determining the amount of future wages to award, the courts will look at:
+In determining the amount of future wages to award, the courts will look at the following: